What Size Basketball Should I Get My Kid?

 The Quick Answer

 Basketball sizes go by number.
 The smaller the number, the smaller the ball.
-We follow the Basketball NSW (BNSW) guidelines — these are the same standards used across all BNSW competitions, from local leagues to state-level programs.
+We follow the Basketball NSW (BNSW) guidelines which are used across all BNSW competitions, from local leagues to state-level programs.

-Here’s what your daughter needs based on her age:
+Here’s what your child needs based on their age:

 As BNSW’s General Manager of Coaching & Development Brett Coxsedge put it: “The introduction of the size 5 ball will allow a focus on better shooting and ball handling skills for our junior players.
 This will allow younger players and beginners to hone and perfect their skills at an early age.”